PriyaP-9704/Capstone-2/README.md

 # Capstone-2
-Phonepe Data Visualization And Exploration
+Phonepe Pulse Data Visualization And Exploration

-The aim of this project is to develop a solution that extracts, transforms, and visualizes data from the Phonepe Pulse GitHub repository.
+The Aim of this project is to develop a solution that extracts, transforms, and visualizes data from the Phonepe Pulse GitHub repository.
 The process involves:

 Data Extraction: Scripting to clone the repository and collect data.